After you apply

 If we make you an offer, it will be either Conditional or Unconditional.

 A conditional offer means that there are still requirements that you need to meet before you can progress further in the application process.
 Offer conditions can relate to academic requirements, English language requirements or further information such as references or a request for portfolio (where appropriate).
-If we have made you a conditional offer, the conditions will be stated in your offer letter.
-When you have met these conditions you should email the team with the appropriate documents that prove you have met the conditions.
-When you have met all the conditions of your offer, we will provide you with a new, unconditional offer email/letter.
+If we have made you a conditional offer, the conditions will be stated in your offer email.
+When you have met these conditions you should email the team with the appropriate documents that show you have met the conditions.
+When you have met all the conditions of your offer, we will provide you with a new, unconditional offer email.

-Except where indicated in the offer letter, there are no specific deadlines for meeting the conditions of your offer.
+Except where indicated in the offer email, there are no specific deadlines for meeting the conditions of your offer.
 However make sure you leave enough time after meeting the conditions to make arrangements to start your course, for example if you need to arrange accommodation or a visa.

 An Unconditional offer has no conditions which means that there are no further requirements that you need to meet.